RohitTiwari7879/Global-University-Analysis/README.md

 # 🎓 University Ranking Analysis Dashboard

 This project provides a dynamic and interactive **Power BI dashboard** to explore and analyze global university rankings over time.
-It is designed to help users understand how universities perform based on different ranking systems, criteria, and across countries.
+It helps users understand how universities perform across different ranking systems, criteria, and countries.

 ## 📌 Project Overview

 The goal of this project is to analyze various university ranking datasets and visualize trends in university performance.
-The dashboard reveals valuable insights into academic strength, research impact, international diversity, and institutional growth.
+The dashboard delivers insights into academic strength, research impact, international diversity, and institutional growth.

 ## 📁 Datasets Used